Skip to main content

 RRP Initiatives & Programs

-The Radiation Research Program (RRP) has a strong commitment to promoting the highest standards in radiotherapy delivery and evaluation, supporting research in photon, proton and heavy ion radiation therapy and radiopharmaceutical cancer therapy as well as biological effects of radiation.
+The Radiation Research Program (RRP) has a strong commitment to promoting the highest standards in radiotherapy delivery and evaluation.
+It supports research in photon, proton and heavy ion radiation therapy and radiopharmaceutical cancer therapy as well as biological effects of radiation.
 RRP is committed to promoting equal access to healthcare for all under-served socioeconomic populations.

 RRP serves as the NCI’s liaison and advisor on the mitigation of radiation-induced normal tissue injury in programs addressing radiological/nuclear terrorism in the National Institute for Allergies and Infectious Diseases (NIAID) and the Office of the Assistant Secretary for Preparedness and Response (ASPR).
 In addition to these activities, RRP sponsors workshops to promote research topics of high priority to the NCI mission.